Louise Gold: Stage roles since 1996

-Gold had another long run as the tyrannical Miss Andrew in Mary Poppins at the Prince Edward Theatre (2006–08)."Mary Poppins posts closing notices", Indie London, retrieved 5 April 2009 In February 2008, she was the stoic widow O'Brien in Next Door's Baby.
+Gold had another long run as the tyrannical Miss Andrew in Mary Poppins at the Prince Edward Theatre (2006–08).
+In February 2008, she was the stoic widow O'Brien in Next Door's Baby.
 From December 2008 to January 2011, Gold appeared in Oliver!, as Mrs Sowerberry and Mrs Bedwin, at the Theatre Royal, Drury Lane.
 She sings these roles on the cast album.
 On Sundays in August and September 2010, while still performing in Oliver!, she returned to the Lost Musicals series, as Alice Challice in Darling of the Day, earning warm reviews.
 In 2011, she appeared as Montana in Mexican Hayride, another instalment of the Lost Musicals series.
 She played Berthe, the grandmother, in Pippin, in 2011–2012 at the Menier Chocolate Factory.
 In the autumn of 2014, she played Mazeppa in Gypsy at the Chichester Festival Theatre.
 That production transferred to the Savoy Theatre in the West End in March 2015, with Gold earning critical praise.

 Gold portrayed Yente in the Menier Chocolate Factory revival of Fiddler on the Roof from November 2018 until March 2019, which then transferred to the Playhouse Theatre in the West End.

-Other performances; personal life
+Other performances

 Gold appeared in the 1985 film Billy the Kid and the Green Baize Vampire, as the reporter, Miss Sullivan, and the 2000 film Topsy-Turvy, as Rosina Brandram, one of the original Gilbert and Sullivan performers, who plays Katisha in The Mikado during the course of the story.

-Gold has also done a significant amount of radio and recording work and performs in her own cabaret show, which includes some puppeteering.Nelson, Paul.
-"Be sure to catch an appointment with Louise Gold", Indie London, retrieved 5 April 2009 She returned to television in 2011, guest-starring as a judge on a June 2011 episode of Coronation Street and as aunt Annie in an episode of the children's TV show Scoop, titled "Come in Digby, Your Time's Up".
+Gold has also done a significant amount of radio and recording work and performs in her own cabaret show, which includes some puppeteering.
+She returned to television in 2011, guest-starring as a judge on a June 2011 episode of Coronation Street and as aunt Annie in an episode of the children's TV show Scoop, titled "Come in Digby, Your Time's Up".

+Personal life

-Gold lives with the actor James Vaughan.Hartley, Emma.
-"Mamma Mia!
-Cut the curtain calls, the fan waiting backstage wants his feed", The Evening Standard, 8 June 2000, p.
-24 They have one son, Louis.
+Gold lives with the actor James Vaughan.
+They have one son, Louis.